vladk123/vladk123/README.md

 <h1>Full Stack Web Developer</h1>
-<p>My name is <strong>Vlad</strong> (with a last name too long to remember), and I'm a Full Stack Web Developer, with an interest for automation.</p>
+<p>My name is <strong>Vlad</strong> (with a last name too long to remember), and I'm a Full Stack Web Developer, with an interest in automation, analytics, UX, and property management.</p>

 <p>My previous career in real estate has taught me a great deal in working with clients (real estate sales) and clients of clients (property management).
 I bring these skills to the table when creating a solution for users, which include but are not limited to: empathy, active listening, critical thinking, and creative problem solving.</p>

 <h2>Projects</h2>
-<p>Other than a practise project called <a href="https://yelpcamp.ca" target="_blank">Yelpcamp</a> and my personal site, <a href="https://veekay.ca" target="_blank">VeeKay</a>, my biggest project to this day is <a href="https://propsked.ca">PropSked</a>.
-It's a real estate showing automation (currently in beta as we run tests) that will save landlords a lot time from having to coordinate showings with every single person.
-Check it out!
-Due to the sensitive nature of the information that is stored, I have decided against sharing the project on Github, but am happy to discuss the project in-depth with employers and partners.</p>
+- <a href="https://propsked.ca">PropSked</a> - real estate automation (currently in beta but used by property managers) that saves landlords times when coordinating showings with people.
+This repo is not visible on my Github profile due to sensitive information being stored.
+- <a href="https://camppics.ca" target="_blank">CampPics</a> - campers can share and view campsites from real people.
+This would solve the problem of booking a campsite "blindly" due to provincial and federal parks sometimes posting incomplete images of the sites.
+- <a href="https://veekay.ca" target="_blank">VeeKay</a> - personal website.
+- Check my personal website for work projects (the ones that are public-facing).

 <h2>Skills</h2>